Mourning Dove

 Bird Feeder · Novi, Michigan

-A Mourning Dove is perched on the feeder tray during the early morning hours.
-It spent several seconds actively pecking at the seeds and grains, occasionally lifting its head to look around the backyard.
+A Mourning Dove is perched directly on the feeder tray, busily pecking through the mixed seed.
+It occasionally pauses its feeding to look around the yard.

 Bird Feeder · Novi, Michigan